-Onsite ODBS training classes are hosted at your location for your employees.
+Onsite ODBS training classes are hosted at your location.

-We offer a two hour class that provides a full presentation on Dog Bite Prevention.
+Bulli Ray offers two hour classes that provides full presentation on Dog Bite Prevention.

-In a controlled environment our ODBS training, gives employees the opportunity to gain practical experience in dealing with dog attacks.
+In a controlled environment our ODBS training, gives employees the opportunity to gain practical experience in dealing with dog attacks with our Dog Bite Prevention Training.
 Your employees will have the opportunity to experience training sessions that feature our live dogs in presentations that will teach you and your employees how to prevent dangerous situations, as well as how to respond when it is not avoidable.

 There is no replacement for the practical learning experience.
-While in the class, attendees will be taught a full spectrum of dog bite safety, from the psychology of the dog, how to avoid attacks, self defense methods, and how to use effective self protection devices.
+While in the class, attendees will be taught a full spectrum of dog bite prevention training and safety, from the psychology of the dog, how to avoid attacks, self defense methods, and how to use effective self protection devices.

 These interactive classes will demonstrate frequently encountered situations in which employees are likely to find themselves in.
 This involves participation from the attendees, which enhances the learning experience.